-Your hearing instrument has an ergonomic designed push-button for volume adjustment and switching between different programs.
+Your hearing instrument has a push-button for volume adjustment and switching between different programs.

 The push-button can be pressed and activated on either the upper part (UP) or the lower part (DOWN).

 The push-button on your hearing instrument can be programed to one of 3 functionalities.